BestTimesToVisit.com Logo

 attraction

-Witness the iconic Linn Cove Viaduct draped in the soft hues of dawn, a truly mesmerizing engineering marvel nestled into the mountainside.
-Arrive before the sun crests the peaks to capture the mist rising from the valleys below, offering a peaceful and visually stunning start to your Parkway adventure.
+Witness the iconic Linn Cove Viaduct bathed in the soft hues of dawn, a truly engineering marvel nestled into the mountainside.
+Arrive before sunrise to find a quiet spot along the walking trail beneath the viaduct for an unforgettable, almost spiritual, start to your day.

 Best time: Apr-Oct